WebAssembly/gc/proposals/gc/waml/README.md

 Points of note:

-* The Wasm code produced is self-contained with no imports (unless the source declares explicit imports of other Waml modules).
+* The Wasm code produced is self-contained with no imports except the small Waml runtime system (unless the source declares explicit imports of other Waml modules).
 Consequently, it can run in any Wasm environment supporting the GC proposal.

+* The compiler even supports a *headless* mode in which the relevant parts of the runtime system is included into each module.

-* That measn that there is no I/O. However, a program can communicate results via module exports or run assertions.
+* That means that there is no I/O. However, a program can communicate results via module exports or run assertions.

 * When batch-executing, all Wasm code is itself executed via the Wasm reference interpreter, so don't expect performance miracles.